How To Win Your Injury Claim or Accident Lawsuit: The Devil is in the Details

 An experienced personal injury attorney knows the importance of details in your case and will most likely rehearse the above information and more with you.
 She or he will be organized and have every detail on hand or filed away for reference.
 Your attorney will expect you to provide accurate documents regarding your injuries, medical bills, income, and property losses.
 Your attorney may even want you to keep a journal and a detailed schedule.
 You will be expected to attend every doctor’s appointment, fill every prescription, and follow your doctor’s advice to the letter.

 If you are not a detail person, your attorney will help you to become one.
-Your case depends on the details you provide.
+Your personal injury case depends on the details you provide.
 Your settlement is, as we mentioned above, most definitely in the details.